PNW-D3ck3r/OpenOverlay/README.md

 • The ablilty to display your desktop windows and programs in vr while in-game, you can attach windows anywhere in your playspace, attach the window to your head, or even to your wrist on-top of your wrist overlay!

-• Very Optimised, when running Pavlov, Boneworks, and the other big titles it only uses minimal cpu on most modern CPUs.
+• Very Optimised, when running Pavlov, Gorilla Tag, Boneworks, and the other big titles it uses minimal cpu on most modern CPUs.

 • Discord Integration, show your friends what games you are playing and what music you are listening to while in VR.